|⚠ NOTE! In case you aren’t running under the “Pro” plan and your user type isn’t an “Admin”, you will have to upgrade your plan to “Pro”.|

 The email relay section will be locked because you have no verified domains yet.
 Click on the “Domains” tab to continue.

-Now, we will have to add the domain used to send emails.
-Continue by clicking on “Add Domain” button.
+Now, we will need to add the domain used to send emails.
+Continue by clicking on the “Add Domain” button.

-In this part, you will have to enable the Email Relay feature, and copy the “Email Relay key” which is the secret key that will be used to authenticate the transport flow of your emails.
+In this part, you will need to enable the Email Relay toggle, and copy the “Email Relay key” which is the secret key that will be used to authenticate the transport flow of your emails.
 At the “Plan Settings” page, scroll to the “Email Relay Integration” section.

 Navigate to the “G Suite Admin Center” via the following link – https://admin.google.com/

-After you have logged in, input inside of the search bar: “Settings for Gmail” and select “Settings for Gmail”.
+After you have logged in, input “hosts” in the search bar and select the first option.

-Scroll down at the “Settings for Gmail” page, find “Advanced Settings” and click on it.
+Scroll down the page and click on “Hosts“.

 Adding host route

-Name your host, select “Single host”, enter “smtp.trustifi.com” with port “25”, both without double quotes, make sure both checkboxes of “Require secure transport (TLS)” and “Require CA-signed certificate” and continue by clicking “Save”.
+Name your host, select “Single host”, enter “smtp.trustifi.com” with port “25”, both without double quotes, make sure both boxes of “Require secure transport (TLS)” and “Require CA-signed certificate” are checked and continue by clicking “Save”.

 Now we will need to configure a new route to use our new host.
 Scroll down until you find the “Routing” section, move your mouse over the “Routing” row under “Routing” section, and click on “Configure”.